Marketing

 To get a clear understanding of what makes your business, the team will then make an assessment of your brand character and identity as you yourself communicate it.

-This will be assessed through by taking a look at your branding; your slogan; how you present your company’s history—every component that is responsible for presenting your organization to customers and prospects.
+This will be assessed by taking a look at your branding, your slogan, how you present your company’s history—every component that is responsible for presenting your organization to customers and prospects.

-70% of businesses do not have a consistent digital marketing strategy for their campaigns.
+47% of businesses do not have a defined digital marketing strategy for their campaigns.

 2. Understanding Your Audience